SiposCristina/GearGenerator.com_automation_code/README.md

 <p>Below you can find the screenshots of the generated results for <strong>gear.json</strong> file.<br>
 The parameters specified in the gear.json file are random inputs for the "Number of teeth"(N) and "Diametral pitch"(P) fields.<br>
 In the <strong>test number 9</strong> can be observed a <strong>bug</strong>.
-The teeth of the gear overlapts the teeth of the other gear.
+The tooth of the gear overlapts the tooth of the other gear.

 **Test number 1**